Choosing whether to breastfeed or formula feed their baby is one of the biggest decisions expectant and new parents will make.

-The AAP says babies should be breastfed exclusively for the first 6 months.
-Beyond that, the AAP encourages breastfeeding until at least 12 months, and longer if both the mother and baby are willing.
+The AAP recommends that babies be breastfed exclusively for the first 6 months.
+Beyond that, breastfeeding is encouraged until at least 12 months, and longer if both the mother and baby are willing.

 Although experts believe breast milk is the best nutritional choice for infants, breastfeeding may not be possible for all women.
-For many women, the decision to breastfeed or formula feed is based on their comfort level, lifestyle, and specific medical considerations that they might have.
+For many, the decision to breastfeed or formula feed is based on their comfort level, lifestyle, and specific medical situations.

-The decision to breastfeed or formula feed your baby is a very personal one.
-But here are some points you may want to consider as you decide which is best for you and your new addition.
+The decision to breastfeed or formula feed your baby is a personal one.
+Weighing the pros and cons of each method can help you decide what is best for you and your baby.

-Nursing is a wonderful experience for both mother and baby.
-It provides ideal nourishment and a special bonding experience that many nursing mothers cherish.
+Nursing can be a wonderful experience for both mother and baby.
+It provides ideal nourishment and a special bonding experience that many mothers cherish.

 Here are some of the many benefits of breastfeeding:

 Nutrition and ease of digestion.
-Often called the "perfect food" for a human baby's digestive system, breast milk's components — lactose, protein (whey and casein), and fat — are easily digested by a newborn's immature system.
+Often called the "perfect food" for a human baby's digestive system, breast milk's components — lactose, protein (whey and casein), and fat — are easily digested by a newborn.

 As a group, breastfed infants have less difficulty with digestion than do formula-fed infants.
-Breast milk tends to be more easily digested so that breastfed babies have fewer incidences of diarrhea or constipation.
+Breast milk tends to be more easily digested so that breastfed babies have fewer bouts of diarrhea or constipation.

 Breast milk also naturally contains many of the vitamins and minerals that a newborn requires.
-A healthy mother does not need any additional vitamins or nutritional supplements, with the exception of vitamin D. Breast milk does contain some vitamin D, and vitamin D is produced by the body when the skin is exposed to sunlight.
-However, sun exposure increases the risk of skin damage, so parents are advised to minimize exposure.
-As a result, the AAP recommends that all breastfed babies begin receiving vitamin D supplements during the first 2 months and continuing until the infant consumes enough vitamin D-fortified formula or milk (after 1 year of age).
+One exception is vitamin D — the AAP recommends that all breastfed babies begin receiving vitamin D supplements during the first 2 months and continuing until a baby consumes enough vitamin D-fortified formula or milk (after 1 year of age).

-The U.S. Food and Drug Administration (FDA) regulates formula companies to try to ensure they provide all the known necessary nutrients (including vitamin D) in their formulas.
-Commercial formulas try to duplicate the ingredients in breast milk, but haven't matched their exact combination and composition.
+The U.S. Food and Drug Administration (FDA) regulates formula companies to ensure they provide all the necessary nutrients (including vitamin D) in their formulas.
+Still, commercial formulas can't completely match breast milk's exact composition.
 Why?
-Because milk is a living substance made by each mother for her individual infant, a process that cannot be duplicated in a factory.
+Because milk is a living substance made by each mother for her individual infant, a process that can't be duplicated in a factory.

 Different tastes.
-A nursing mother will usually need 500 extra calories per day, which means that she should eat a wide variety of well-balanced foods.
+Nursing mothers usually need 500 extra calories per day, which means they should eat a wide variety of well-balanced foods.
 This introduces breastfed babies to different tastes through their mothers' breast milk, which has different flavors depending on what their mothers have eaten.
 By tasting the foods of their "culture," breastfed infants more easily accept solid foods.

 Convenience.
-With no last-minute runs to the store for more formula, breast milk is always fresh and available.
-And when women breastfeed, there's no need to warm up bottles in the middle of the night.
-It's also easy for breastfeeding mothers to be active — and go out and about — with their babies and know that they'll have food available for whenever their little one is hungry.
+With no last-minute runs to the store for more formula, breast milk is always fresh and available whether you're home or out and about.
+And when women breastfeed, there's no need to wash bottles and nipples or warm up bottles in the middle of the night.

 Smarter babies.
 Some studies suggest that children who were exclusively breastfed have slightly higher IQs than children who were formula fed.